8.3 C

 3. Htop

 Htop is an interactive process viewer and text-based task manager for the Unix system.
-This tool offers lots of useful options to the system admin, such as stopping, restarting, and controlling the programs.
+This tool offers many useful options to the system admin, such as stopping, restarting, and controlling the programs.

 It also provides a handful of information about your system, including memory and CPU consumption.
-It’s a modern, easy-to-use, and responsive Linux task manager.
-As Htop is text-based, so it can be run anywhere, even over the internet on a server via SSH.
+It’s a modern, easy-to-use, and responsive Linux task manager as Htop is text-based so that it can be run anywhere, even over the internet, on a server via SSH.

 4. Ps